LeoVS09/serverless-aws-node-typescript-dynamodb-telegram-bot-bootstrap/README.md

 # Serverless AWS Node DynamoDB Telegram Bot Bootstrap
+This is simple setup todo bot which you can find as [TodoXBot](http://t.me/TodoXbot) in telegram.

-Base setup of enviroment and tools to start develop telegram bot on lambda functions with DynamoDB from zero (minimal) configuration
+He contains base setup of enviroment and tools to start develop telegram bot on lambda functions with DynamoDB from zero (minimal) configuration

 Contains:
-* node enviroment setup
+* Node enviroment setup
-* typescript setup
+* Typescript setup
-* webpack serverless setup - to compile typescript and pack for deploy node_modules
+* Webpack serverless setup - to compile typescript and pack for deploy node_modules
 * Enviroment variables - setup for work with enviroment variables, you can setup their local and in produciton
 * Encripted file variables - setup for store variables in encripted file
 * Tests - you can develop you function by run test of functions locally
 * DynamoDB - setup for star work with dynamodb
 * Offline - allow you start you server local and develop without deploys (you can curl your functions)
 * DynamoDB Local - setup for local instance of DynamoDB will allow you develop on local machine with database
+* Telegraf - library for simplify work with Telegram API

 ## Servless from scratch tutorial